Holmfirth: Holmfirth Arts Festival

-Holmfirth Arts Festival is a multi-arts festival which celebrates Creativity, Ideas, People and Landscape in the Holme Valley.
+Holmfirth Arts Festival is a multi-arts festival which celebrates the creativity, ideas, people and landscape of the Holme Valley.
 Its ticketed, community engagement, outdoor arts and arts in the landscape programmes take place throughout the year, culminating in an annual four-day festival on the second weekend in June.

 Brass bands

 The Holme Valley Brass Band Contest takes place each year at the civic hall.

 Notable people

 Actress Jessica Gunning, who won an Emmy Award for her role in Baby Reindeer, was born in Holmfirth in 1986.
+The artist Ashley Jackson lives in Holmfirth, where his gallery is also located.

 Surrounding villages

-Holmfirth is a town almost seven miles (11 km) south of the larger town of Huddersfield.
 While the town of Holmfirth itself is comparatively small, it is surrounded by several hamlets and villages.
 These neighbouring settlements are often collectively referred to as "Holmfirth", and include Austonley, Arrunden, Burnlee, Cinderhills, Cliff, Deanhouse, Netherthong, Gully, Flushhouse, Hade Edge, Thongsbridge, Upperthong and Washpit.
 Many of these are located on Cartworth Moor.

 Other villages and hamlets within the Holmfirth post town include Brockholes, Fulstone, Jackson Bridge, Hepworth, Holme, Holmbridge, Honley, Meltham, Netherthong, New Mill, Scholes, Totties, Thongsbridge, Upperthong, Longley, Hade Edge, Underbank and Wooldale.